Héder (genus): Héder's branch

 Héder's another grandson, Denis II was known only by name, there is no further information about him.
 He had three sons, Héder III, Herrand and Denis III (also known as the "White-headed").
 Héder III married an unidentified daughter of a certain Vekhard.
 She was the widow of Maurus II Győr.
 Her husband and their only son, Conrad II both died before 1252.
 In that year, Héder successfully filed a lawsuit for his wife's dowry against the Győr clan.
 He functioned as ispán of Hont County in 1269.
-He also acquired a portion from the village Árpádsoka in that year, but after Stephen V ascended the Hungarian throne in the next year, he had to give back to its original owner, Lothard Gutkeled.
-He last appeared in contemporary records in 1279, when he acted as an arbiter in a lawsuit over the ownership of Gesztence (today a borough in Jánossomorja) between Conrad Győr and a maternal relative, a certain James, son of Michael.
+He acquired the villages of Árpádsoka and Bős (today Gabčíkovo, Slovakia) in 1269.
+However, the original owner, Lothard Gutkeled, who lost it during the 1260s civil war, reclaimed the estates after the death of Béla IV.
+Queen Elizabeth the Cuman, the spouse of Stephen V of Hungary, supported his protege in this effort and officially returned the villages to the Gutkeleds.
+Amid such a political situation, Héder was willing to reach a peaceful agreement and sold Bős and Árpádsoka for 70 marks and also paid 7 marks as a compensation to Lothard in 1271.
+He last appeared in contemporary records in 1279, when he acted as an arbiter in a lawsuit over the ownership of Gesztence (today a borough in Jánossomorja) between Conrad Győr and a maternal relative, James Bána.
 Héder had a son, John II, who was a supporter of Stephen V. He fought against the Bohemians, who invaded the Western borderlands of Hungary in April 1273.
 Therefore, he was granted Dabrony in Veszprém County.
 Later, he also joined the allegiance of the Kőszegis.
 He died sometime around 1284; there were some complaints that he unlawfully held a portion of Novák after his lord and relative, Ivan Kőszegi seized it from Conrad Győr.
+In contrast, Virág Varga argued there is no proof of the Kőszegis' involvement in the case, which was a simple local conflict between two neighboring lords.
+John took advantage of the opportunity when Conrad Győr gradually moved his seat to Baranya County in the 1280s.

 Denis II's second son, Herrand was a long-time partisan of Béla IV.
 For his military service in the Duchy of Austria, he was granted the landholdings – Szentkút, Mérhart, Szombatfalva, Újfalva and Pinka – of his late relative, canon Virunt by Béla in 1255.
 Herrand served as Master of the horse from 1262 to 1270, while also held the ispánates of Trencsén, then Moson counties.
 He regained influence after the death of Stephen V, holding various positions in the queenly court.
 Today's Mesteri once was called Hernádmesteri after him.
 Herrand had three sons and a daughter.
 Dominic was mentioned in 1268 and 1269.
-James II handed his lands in Moson County – Oroszvár, Szerdahely (present-day Rusovce and Dunajská Streda in Slovakia, respectively), Csütörtökhely and Rajka, over to King Andrew III in 1297, in exchange for Monyorókerék (today Eberau in Austria).
-His new seat laid near the lordship of Németújvár (Güssing).
+Thanks to his father's exploits, he was granted the village Enese (Szerdahely) near Moson Castle by Béla IV.
+James II handed his lands in Moson County – Oroszvár, Szerdahely (present-day Rusovce and Dunajská Streda in Slovakia, respectively), Csütörtökhely and Rajka, over to King Andrew III in 1297, in exchange for the castle of Monyorókerék (today Eberau in Austria) and its accessories in Vas County.
+His new seat laid near the lordship of Németújvár (Güssing), therefore historian János Karácsonyi argued he entered the service of the Kőszegis by that time.
+In contrast, Virág Varga considered that Andrew III was embroiled in conflict with the Kőszegis in the previous year, August–November 1296.
+The exchange was perhaps disadvantageous for James II, while his former estates (especially Oroszvár) were considered important strongholds in the military defense system of Pozsony County.
+It is also possible that James was a local ally of the Hungarian king in the region and was placed near the Kőszegis as a direct outpost.
 James II' son John IV and grandson Stephen III died without descendants sometime before 1371.
-Herrand's third son, Nicholas I died in 1326; he donated Bekény (near Egyházashetye) to Peter Intai in his last will and testament.
+Herrand's third son, Nicholas I died in 1326; he donated Bekény (near Egyházashetye) to his familiares, Peter and Lawrence Intai in his last will and testament.
+This was approved by his closest relatives, the sons of Denis (III).
+Nicholas died without male descendants.
 Herrand's only daughter, Elizabeth married to Gregory Rumi from the Tengerdi kinship.